miso-lims/walkthroughs/_includes/working_with_tables.md

 1. Delete all columns to the right of the _Sci.
 Name_ column.
 1. Enter text into some or all of the remaining cells.
 1. Save the spreadsheet.
-1. Return to your _Create Libraries_ bulk table (or [click here](https://miso.gsi.oicr.on.ca/miso/library/bulk/receive?quantity=5&projectId=&sampleClassId=15) if you have navigated away from the page).
+1. Return to your _Create Libraries_ bulk table.
 1. Click **Import**.
 1. Choose the spreadsheet you edited, and click **Import**.
     * The cell values of the columns from the spreadsheet will change.
-        * If invalid values are not immediately highlighted as such, you can force validation by clicking **Save**.
     * The cell values of the columns not present in the spreadsheet will be unaffected by the import.

 # Miscellaneous